 - Issues relating to abuse or childhood difficulties

-I work Psychodynamically which means becoming aware of how our past affects the present to better understand how our unconscious motivations may be impacting on how we relate to ourselves and others around us.
-We believe this creates the possibility for change and enables us to move towards a more comfortable way of being.
+I work psychodynamically which means becoming aware of how our past affects the present.
+This helps us better understand how our unconscious motivations may be impacting on how we relate to ourselves, and others around us.
+This creates the possibility for change and enables us to move towards a more comfortable way of being.
 Developing greater self awareness and insight allows us to make more informed choices and fulfil our potential.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.